miki-hermann/mcp/README.md

  - *src*   containing the sources of the MCP system,
  - *man*   containing the manual pages,
  - *paper* containing the PDF document `mcp.pdf` with a detailed description of the MCP system
- - *bin*   is necessary for compilation, and
+ - *bin*   is necessary for compilation,
- - *uci*   containing several examples from the UCI Machine Learning Repository, treated by the MCP system.
+ - *uci*   containing several examples from the UCI Machine Learning Repository, treated by the MCP system, and
+ - *kaggle* containing example(s) from the kaggle rrepository, treated by the MCP system

 ### Compilation